-After ordination, I served for three years as the Curate of St. Botolph’s, Barton Seagrave and St. Edmund’s, Warkton.
-Then for more than five years I was the Associate Minister of St. Helen’s, Bishopsgate in the City of London with responsibility for the Sunday Morning congregation and midweek groups as well as leading the Church Family staff team, and Reform London.
+After ordination, I served for three years as the Curate of St. Botolph’s, Barton Seagrave and St. Edmund’s, Warkton in the Diocese of Peterborough.
+Then for more than five years I was the Associate Minister of St. Helen’s, Bishopsgate in the City of London with responsibility for the Sunday Morning congregation and midweek groups as well as leading the Church Family staff team, and co-ordinating Reform London.
 While in London I also completed a ThM in Historical and Systematic Theology with Westminster Theological Seminary (Philadelphia, USA).
-I then spent three years researching 17th century biblical interpretation at Peterhouse and Tyndale House, Cambridge (where I was awarded the Lightfoot Scholarship).
+I then spent 2009-2012 researching Post-Reformation biblical interpretation at Peterhouse and Tyndale House, Cambridge (where I was awarded the Lightfoot Scholarship and Archbishop Cranmer Prize).
 I got a PhD out of that, and since January 2013, I’ve been the full time Director of Church Society.

-To relax, I greatly enjoy reading ancient Greek and Latin classics (Homer, Ovid, Juvenal etc), listening to New Order and Handel, watching sci-fi and spy-fi, and revelling in the genius of Manchester United (having lived 10 minutes from Old Trafford for many years).
+To relax, I play football, table tennis, or Risk with the family, and I greatly enjoy reading ancient Greek and Latin classics (Homer, Ovid, Juvenal etc), listening to New Order, Handel, and Canteloube, watching sci-fi and spy-fi and The Middle, and supporting Manchester United (having lived 10 minutes from Old Trafford as a teenager).
 Frustratingly, my extended family supports Manchester City!
 I used to write songs such as Better Time and One Way Street, but my main claim to fame is that my brother Dean was once an actor (appearing for example in this Nat West advert).

-If you want to say it right (which would be nice), Gatiss is pronounced Gate-iss and definitely not Gatt-is.
-If you can pronounce it with a Northern English accent you get extra brownie points.
-And the spelling is one tea, with two sugars.
-I also blog with others at Church Society, and over at Meet the Puritans, and Reformation21.
+Since I’m often asked… if you want to say it right (which would be kind), Gatiss is pronounced Gate-iss and definitely not Gatt-is (since it’s the Middle English plural of Gate).
+If you can pronounce it with a North-eastern English accent you get extra brownie points (I’m originally from County Durham), and the spelling is one tea, with two sugars.
+You might also find me blogging occasionally with others at Church Society, or over at Meet the Puritans, and Reformation21.